 – touristic services.

-There are also other services which are exempt from the VAT.
+There are also other services that are exempt from the VAT.

 For full information on how to value added tax is applied in Indonesia, please contact us.
 You can also rely on our company formation advisors if you want to start a business in Indonesia.